netdata/netdata/docs/netdata-cloud/netdata-cloud-on-prem/installation.md

 - **Helm** version 3.12+ with OCI Configuration (explained in the installation section)
 - **Kubectl**

-Minimum requirements for Netdata-Cloud are below:
+The minimum requirements for Netdata-Cloud are:
 - 4 CPU cores
 - 15GiB of memory
 - Cloud services are ephemeral